You and Your CourseOpportunities

 b.
 The timely provision of a Subject Outline to students, the regular revision of the Subject Outline, and the monitoring of teaching and assessment against the Subject Outline are viewed as key teaching quality assurance measures.

 c.
 Divisions and Colleges are not precluded from including other relevant items in the Subject Outline.

 d.
 The Subject Outline may be incorporated into a more detailed Study Guide, but each core section that would be contained in a subject outline must be identified clearly within the Study Guide.

 Instances where it may be appropriate to integrate the subject outline into a detailed study guide include (but may not be limited to):

-Chained subjects that are interrelated and require sequential enrolment.
+- Chained subjects that are interrelated and require sequential enrolment.

 e.
-College Deans are responsible for:
+Academic Heads are responsible for:

-ensuring that Subject Outlines are archived in the School at the time the outlines are distributed to students.
+- ensuring that Subject Outlines are archived in the School at the time the outlines are distributed to students.

-ensuring that the Subject Outline consistently and accurately reflects the description of the subject contained in the Coursework Subjects Data Base (CSDB).
+- ensuring that the Subject Outline consistently and accurately reflects the description of the subject contained in the Coursework Subjects Data Base (CSDB).

-The subject coordinator will include in the subject outline, changes made to the subject in response to Student Experiences of Learning and Teaching (SELT) feedback provided by previous cohort.
+- The subject coordinator will include in the subject outline, changes made to the subject in response to Student Experiences of Learning and Teaching (SELT) feedback provided by previous cohort.